palmER User Guides

 Example:

-When you click a First Prompt snippet, the text is inserted into the prompt for you to review before sending.
-This gives you a chance to paste in your chart data below the template text before submitting.
+When you click a First Prompt snippet, the text is inserted into the prompt.
+This allows you to enter data below the template text before submitting.

 Follow-Up Snippets